The Man of Sin

 Six million Jews were killed- more than the entire Jewish population of Israel today.

 Denying that fact is baseless, ignorant, and hateful.
-Threatening Israel with destruction- or repeating vile stereotypes about Jews-is deeply wrong, and only serves to evoke in the minds of Israelis this most painful of memories while preventing the peace that the people of this region deserve.
+Threatening Israel with destruction- or repeating vile stereotypes about the Jews-is deeply wrong, and only serves to evoke in the minds of Israelis this most painful of memories while preventing the peace that the people of this region deserve.

-On the other hand, it is also undeniable that the Palestinians people-Muslims and Christians- have suffered in pursuit of homeland.
+On the other hand, it is also undeniable that the Palestinians people-Muslims and Christians- have suffered in pursuit of a homeland.
 For more than sixty years they have endured the pain of dislocation.
 Many wait in

 refugee camps in the West Bank, Gaza, and neighboring lands for a life of peace and security that they have never been able to lead.
 They endure the daily humiliations- large and small- that come with occupation.

 So let there be no doubt: the situation for the Palestinians people is intolerable.
 America will not turn our backs on the legitimate Palestinian aspiration for dignity, opportunity, and a state of their own.

 For decades, there has been a stalemate: two peoples with legitimate aspirations, each with a painful history that makes compromise elusive.